-(g) Concerted Community Revitalization Plan and/or Affordable Housing Plan.
-3 Points shall be awarded to a Proposed Development that is part of a concerted community revitalization plan, as demonstrated by the criteria set forth in subsections (i) through (iv) below, and/or an affordable housing plan adopted in accordance with Section 8-30j of the Connecticut General Statutes.
+(e)(g) Concerted Community Revitalization Plan and/or Affordable Housing Plan.
+3 Points shall be awarded to a Proposed Development that is: (i) part of a concerted community revitalization plan, or (ii) an affordable housing plan adopted in accordance with Connecticut General Statutes §8-30j, or (iii) a plan adopted for a neighborhood revitalization zone (as defined in the Guidelines), all as demonstrated by the criteria set forth in subsections (i) through (iv) below, and/or an affordable housing plan adopted in accordance with Section 8-30j of the Connecticut General Statutes.
 A plan adopted for a neighborhood revitalization zone (as defined in the Guidelines) that satisfies the following criteria will also be eligible for Points in this category.